-Danielle Smith is a leader that has a passion for the STEM field and has expanded the image of the engineering profession, especially to women and people of color.
+Danielle is a leader that has a passion for the STEM field and has expanded the image of the engineering profession, especially to women and people of color.
 Her desire is to use her career leadership activities in the technical field to draw others into this profession.

-Danielle’s passion for helping young people succeed in the STEM fields shines through as she commits her time to mentoring.
-She serves as an outstanding role model to students and young adults and she shares her personal success story to provide insight into why she went into the field of engineering.
+Her drive to excel in the field of engineering not only allowed her to achieve her career goals, but it continues to inspire Danielle’s passion for mentoring young people and for encouraging them to move into the STEM fields.
+Her enjoyment in helping young people succeed in STEM fields shines through as she commits her time to mentoring.
+Danielle serves as an outstanding role model to students and young adults, and she shares her personal success story to provide insight into why she entered the field of engineering.

 Danielle brings 28 years of experience and holds an industrial engineering degree and a master’s in business administration, both from Morgan State University.